FREQUENTLY ASKED QUESTIONS

 Do You Have Adult Sunday School?

-Our Sundays are reserved for corporate worship and sabbath rest.
+We value Christian education and so we do have Sunday School that runs for 8 weeks in the Fall and 8 weeks in the Spring.
+The rest of the year our Sundays are reserved for corporate worship and a day of rest.
 This is also a great day to fellowship and share meals together.

 Do You Have Children's Sunday School?

-We do have children's Sunday School for kids 4 years through High School.
-It follows the rhythm of life in Manhattan and runs 8 weeks in the Fall and 8 weeks in the Spring.
+We do have classes for children age 4 years through High School and again following the rhythm of life in Manhattan these classes runs for 8 weeks in the Fall and 8 weeks in the Spring.
 During the sessions, we meet immediately after the worship service.
-Parents are always welcome to help in their children's classrooms, or coffee is provided in the Fellowship Hall downstairs.
+Parents are always welcome to help in their children's classrooms or to attend the adult Sunday School class.

 What Should I Wear to Worship?